AMZY Dividend: Yield, Schedule, and What to Expect

 How does the AMZY dividend work?

-AMZY holds the companies in synthetic covered-call income on Amazon (AMZN), collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 1.01% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+AMZY holds what is in synthetic covered-call income on Amazon (AMZN), collects the income those holdings generate, and distributes it to shareholders monthly, net of its 1.01% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 The YieldMax AMZN Option Income Strategy ETF (AMZY) is an actively managed, single-stock option-income fund issued under the YieldMax brand and run on the Tidal Trust II platform.
 It aims to produce high monthly income from Amazon (AMZN) by holding synthetic long exposure to the stock (through options) and systematically writing call options against that exposure.
 The premiums collected from selling calls fund the distributions.
 This is a covered-call style income strategy, not a leveraged fund: it does not aim to multiply Amazon's daily return.
 The trade-off is structural.
 Selling calls caps how much AMZY can gain when Amazon rallies, while the fund still participates in most of the downside when Amazon falls.
 Over time this asymmetry, combined with paying out option premium each month, tends to erode the fund's net asset value and share price.
 Since inception in October 2023, AMZY's total return (with distributions reinvested) has trailed simply holding Amazon stock, and its share price has fallen meaningfully even as it paid large distributions.
 The fund carries an expense ratio of about 1.01% and pays monthly.
 Investors should understand that the eye-catching distribution rate is annualized from monthly payouts off a declining NAV and frequently includes a large return-of-capital component, which is effectively giving investors back their own money rather than generating new income.